NHSDigital/national-document-repository-infrastructure/virusscanner/README.md

 First, create the following in your AWS environment:

 S3 bucket:

 `virus-scanner-terraform-state`

 DynamoDB table:

 `virus-scanner-terraform-lock`

+## Configuration

+The virus scanner will inhabit the same VPC as other resources for the project.
+You will need to add the ID of the VPC you want to use to the relevant `tfvars` file

+`vpc_id      = "vpc-0123456789abcdef"`

 ## Deployment

-Navigate to the Terraform folder `./virusscanner/terraform`
+Navigate to the Terraform folder

+`./virusscanner/terraform`

 awsume into your role

 `awsume {role name}`

 init your Terraform

 `terraform init --var-file=dev.tfvars -backend-config=dev.s3.tfbackend`

 Plan the Terraform

 `terraform plan --var-file=dev.tfvars -out=virusscanner.tfplan`

 Deploy the Terraform

 `terraform apply "virusscanner.tfplan"`